migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

-2024-04-28 Sun: [1 hour] Looked into new Video AI generation.
+2024-04-28 Sun (1.0h): Looked into new Video AI generation.

-2024-04-27 Sat: [2 hours] Spoke with a potential System Engineer candidate.
+2024-04-27 Sat (2.0h): Spoke with a potential System Engineer candidate.

 2024-04-26 Fri: Worked on identifying top 10 arb wallets with highest profits tading the 100 most-liquid assets in the last 100 days.